jrenoux/tools-and-scripts/README.md

 # tools-and-scripts
-A repository for various scripts and tools
+A repository for various scripts and tools.
+See README in subfolders.